MileHacker Logo

 Restricted Areas & Safety

-• Off-trail hiking generally lacks encouragement within the park.
+• Off-trail hiking generally lacks encouragement inside park limits.

-• Bicycles do not have permission inside any of the cave systems.
+• Bicycles do not have permission inside any of the underground chamber systems.

-• Bicycles generally do not have permission on unpaved hiking-only trails.
+• Bicycles typically don't have permission on unpaved hiking-only trails.

 • Stick to designated multi-use or paved trails.

-• The most efficient navigation within the park proceeds by personal vehicle, walking, or cycling on designated trails.
+• The most efficient navigation inside the park proceeds by personal vehicle, walking, or cycling on designated trails.

 • For safety, avoid sinkholes and unmarked hazards by staying on marked paths.